JetBrains/Qodana/topics/qodana_gradle_plugin.md

 <tip>

-For the detailed description of the Qodana IntelliJ Docker image configuration, see [Docker Image Configuration](qodana-jvm-docker-techs.xml).
+For the detailed description of the %product% Docker image configuration, see [Docker Image Configuration](qodana-jvm-docker-techs.xml).

 </tip>